Easy Breakfast Tacos with Potatoes and Peppers

 When the eggs are softly set and slightly runny in places, remove the pan from the heat and gently stir in the cheese.
 After a few seconds, the eggs will cook and the cheese will melt.

 Divide the eggs, potatoes and peppers between warmed tortillas.
 Finish with salsa, onions and any other toppings you love.

 Adam and Joanne's Tips

-- Our favorite salsa to use: We love our homemade salsa verde for these tacos, but when we don’t have the time to make it, we use store-bought.
+- Our favorite salsas to use: We love our homemade salsa verde or a fresh salsa like pico de gallo for these tacos, but when we don’t have the time to make it, we use store-bought.
 So far, our favorite brands are Frontera by Rick Bayless and Hatch — both are sold as “green enchilada sauce”

 - Nutrition facts: The nutrition facts provided below are estimates.
 We have used the VeryWell Fit recipe calculator to calculate approximate values.
 We did not include salsa or avocado in the calculations.
 We did include bacon.